 Belize’s food: Prepare your taste buds for an exotic amalgam of foods originating throughout the globe.
 Feast on spicy creole dishes, English corned beef, Mayan paca, dishes unique to Belize’s German Mennonite community and Hispanic favorites like rice and beans Belize-style.

 Belize’s religion: A large segment of Belizeans are Roman Catholic, a faith brought to the land by Spanish priests.
 Colonization by the British introduced Protestantism, and spiritual practices with deep roots in Maya and Garifuna societies that pair Caribbean and African belief systems grounded in shamanism.

-Belize’s languages: Having been colonized by Spanish and British colonists who exported slaves from Africa and the Caribbean rim, Belize languages include Mayan, Spanish, Creole and the most frequently spoken: English.
-Visit and you could also hear German, Chinese, Middle Eastern and Arabic dialects spoken by Belizeans.
+Belize’s languages: Having been colonized by Spanish and British colonists who exported slaves from Africa and the Caribbean rim, Belize languages include Mayan, Spanish, Creole, and the most frequently spoken: English.
+Visit and you could also hear German, Chinese, Middle Eastern, and Arabic dialects are spoken by Belizeans.

-Belize’s ethnic mix: A distinct cultural quilt of colors, faiths, rituals, belief systems and practices, the blending of ethnicities give Belizeans a sense of belonging while retaining distinct heritages.
-Mutual respect and appreciation for each other’s differences makes Belize a nation known for its harmony.
+Belize’s ethnic mix: A distinct cultural quilt of colors, faiths, rituals, belief systems, and practices, the blending of ethnicities gives Belizeans a sense of belonging while retaining distinct heritages.
+Mutual respect and appreciation for each other’s differences make Belize a nation known for its harmony.

 Current Belize vacation specials and packages allow you to explore every cultural aspect of Belize society while you save money.
 Because the island is so tiny, reservations can be hard to get, but if you plan ahead, you’ll be rewarded.
 Just don’t forget to bring your curiosity when you come!
 And if you find that Coco Plum is all booked up, check out her newest Sister Resort: Manta Island Resort, located on Glover’s Reef.